Last updated on October 2, 2025

 Create a CSS file and add the Tailwind directives.

-with the relative path to the CSS file you just created.
+From here onwards, replace ./global.css with the relative path to the CSS file you just created.

 3. Add the Babel preset

-4. Modify your metro.config.js
+4. Create or modify your metro.config.js

 5. Import your CSS file